Charles Bridge Statues Walking Tour:

 3. Museum of Medieval Torture Instruments:

-About The Museum of Medieval Torture Instruments: Prague’s Museum of Medieval Torture Instruments is a truly fascinating peak into the brutal reality of life in Europe’s Middle Ages.
+About The Museum of Medieval Torture Instruments: One of two museums of Medieval torture instruments in Prague which give you a truly fascinating peek into the brutal reality of life in Europe’s Middle Ages.
 During Medieval Times people were mainly tortured after committing crimes, but it also came as punishment for not agreeing with the Royal family or the Church.
-Even when no crime was committed some of the torture was for sport and some was done to innocent citizens during times for low time to be made an example of in order to maintain the citizens’ fear based obedience to the ruling bodies.
+Even when no crime was committed some of the torture was for sport and some were done to innocent people to be made an example of in order to maintain the citizens’ fear-based obedience.

-5. St. Francis of Assisi Church: Towering above the Bridge Museum is the green and pink dome of the enticing Saint Francis’ of Assisi Church.
+About Church of Saint Francis: Towering above the Bridge Museum is the green and pink dome of the enticing Saint Francis of Assisi Church.
 The bright colors of the Churches dome stand in starch contrast the the brown stone facade filled with statues of Bohemian patron saints.
 It is this very spot that Saint Agnes of Bohemia established a Franciscan Hospital here in 1233.
 The the local Franciscan Brotherhood morphed into the Knights of the Cross with the Red Star they were given the hospital to base their operations and quickly turned it into a Catholic church.
 Together with the Archbishop of Prague the Knights rebuilt the property as the current beautiful church in 1688 and the hospital was moved one block North.

-Make sure to take a peak in the inside as the surprisingly bright interior is chalk full of amazing paintings and religious ceiling frescoes.
+Make sure to take a peak in the inside as the surprisingly bright interior is chock-full of amazing paintings and religious ceiling frescoes.
 Although the church only has a seating capacity of around 100 they have done a great done creating a rich and elegant appearance with tons of gold gilding on the pulpit and ornate painting frames.
 Before moving on from St. Francis check out the large Vine Column from 1676 on the right corner of the church.
 This column is all that is left from the Wine Bureau which regulated the Prague’s wine industry and vine growing from Square from 1358 to 1783.
-The figure on top of the column is St. Wenceslas who is the Patron Saint of Wine in Prague.
-Church Website: (HERE).
+The figure on top of the column is Saint Wenceslas who is the Patron Saint of Wine in Prague.

 Bridge Museum Hours: Daily 10am-6pm, open in Summer until 8pm.
 Bridge Museum Cost: 150 CZK, Buy the 4-in-1 ticket.
 Its price includes the cruise through Prague Venice, entrances to the Charles Bridge Museum, and the Little Quarter’s Museum of Alchemists and the Mysteriae Pragensis Museum.
 Museum Website: (HERE).